wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-osquery.rst

 Osquery integration
 ===================

-Integrate Wazuh with Osquery to capture additional information from the monitored RHEL 7 endpoint.
+Wazuh agent can be integrated with Osquery, making it easy to capture additional information from the endpoint.
+This can be useful for telemetry and threat hinging.

-More information about using Osquery with Wazuh at :ref:`osquery`.
+More information about using Osquery with Wazuh can be found in the :ref:`Osquery <osquery>` of our documentation.

 Configuration
 -------------
+Configure your environment as follows to test the POC.

 #.
 Install Osquery on the monitored RHEL 7 endpoint.